-Each year ETSI brings together Security Standards experts.
-The event traditionnally takes place in January.
+Each year ETSI brings together security standards experts.

-In the first 9 editions of the ETSI Security Workshop speakers from ETSI Member companies, as well as the European Commission, ISO, IEC, ITU, ENISA, CEN & CENELEC addressed the workshop (look at the past event section for more details and access to presentations given).
+Speakers from ETSI Member companies, as well as the European Commission, ISO, IEC, ITU, ENISA, CEN & CENELEC participate at each event.

 The Third Generation Partnership Project (3GPP) is also responsible for the maintenance and evolution of the specifications for GSM, and for transitional technologies such as GPRS and EDGE.

-ETSI technical committee TCCE is responsible for producing specifications for TErrestrial Trunked RAdio (TETRA), designed for Private Mobile Radio (PMR) and Public Access Mobile Radio (PAMR) markets.
-ETSI TCCE Working Group 6 is dedicated to Security.
+Our Technical Committee TETRA and Critical Communications Evolution (TCCE) is responsible for producing specifications for TErrestrial Trunked RAdio (TETRA), designed for Private Mobile Radio (PMR) and Public Access Mobile Radio (PAMR) markets.
+A TCCE Working Group is dedicated to security.

 DECTTM (Digital Enhanced Cordless Telecommunications) is a flexible digital radio access standard for cordless communications in residential, corporate and public environments.

-Among other achievements for DECT, ETSI has developed the DECT Standard Authentication Algorithm (DSAA) and the DECT Standard Cipher (DSC).
+Among other achievements for DECT, ETSI has developed the DECT Standard Authentication Algorithm (DSAA and DSAA2) and the DECT Standard Cipher (DSC and DSC2).

-ETSI technical committee Lawful Interception (LI ) covers the whole spectrum of interception aspects, from a logical overview of the entire architecture and the generic intercepted data flow, to the service-specific details for e-mail and Internet, and the requirements for law enforcement agencies.
+Our Technical Committee Lawful Interception (LI) covers the whole spectrum of interception aspects, from a logical overview of the entire architecture and the generic intercepted data flow, to the service-specific details for e-mail and Internet, and the requirements for law enforcement agencies.

-Specifications for the handover procedure: TS 101 671 and ES 201 671 illustrate the flow that the intercepted data should follow in telecommunication networks or services.
+Specifications for the handover procedure illustrate the flow that the intercepted data should follow in telecommunication networks or services.

-NTECH is working on establishing generic security requirements for networks, in particular Security Design Guides.
+Our Technical Committee Network Technologies (NTECH) is working on establishing generic security requirements for networks, in particular security design guides.

-The main task of ETSI technical committee Card Platform (TC SCP) is to maintain and expand the smart card platform specifications for 2G and 3G mobile communication systems on which other committees and organizations can base their system-specific applications.
+The main task of Technical Committee Smart Card Platform (TC SCP) is to maintain and expand the smart card platform specifications for mobile communication systems on which other committees and organizations can base their system-specific applications.